SAFEGUARDING

 Resources

-The International Olympic Committee (IOC) has created a toolkit to help sports organisations develop policies and procedures that can protect athletes from harassment and abuse.
+The International Olympic Committee (IOC) has developed a toolkit to assist sports organisations in creating policies and procedures that protect athletes from harassment and abuse.
 In addition to the toolkit, the IOC has also developed supplementary resources to provide individuals with a better understanding of athlete safeguarding.
 These resources can be found on the IOC Athlete Learning Gateway and are designed to educate athletes, their entourage, and others on the sensitive topic of athlete safeguarding.